Sacramento Could See First 90-Degree Day Of The Year Next Week

 — NWS Sacramento (@NWSSacramento) April 1, 2022

 Saturday’s forecast is around 10 degrees higher than average.
-We’ll drop back down to the mid-to-upper 70s Sunday through Tuesday before the incoming heatwave.MORE NEWS: Scott Peterson's Modesto Home Back On The Market
+We’ll drop back down to the mid-to-upper 70s Sunday through Tuesday before the incoming heatwave.MORE NEWS: Run, John, Run: Man With Non-Verbal Autism Set To Run 50-Mile Race In Folsom On World Autism Day

 After a record-dry start to the year, the water in California’s snowpack was at 38% of average, setting the state up for yet another year of extreme drought conditions barring any major wet weather events this spring.